iamlmn/TestingML_Pipelines/README.md

 ### What is the difference between testing traditional Software testing and testing a ML application?

 > In Traditional software we check out exactly the output is as compared to expected.
-Example the (1) case.
-We set expectation 11 and I’ll check output is 11 or not.
+For example We set expectation '11' and I’ll check output is 11 or not.
 Here the person knows just a rule about addition and that is why answer is 11.
 However, rest of the examples are testing of ML application, where output is not exactly what I expected, but all are correct and close to my expectation.
 Hence, in ML application we’ll not test how exact the output is, rather how close the output to correctness.
 > We need to understand that while you are testing ML application, you are basically testing a software which itself learns, not just sequence of rules.
 With same data as input, you might get different output in two different run.
 Therefore, testing ML application requires an entirely different approach and the test team also needs to be elevated with ML skill.
 Eventually, to adopt ML application, we also need a different culture across organisation to sync our expectation.
 Even support engineer also needs this skill to handle any incident for ML application.
 Most important we need to come out from traditional mindset and embrace a new way of thinking.
-With this basic understanding, I like to encourage reader to read any articles which are available in internet about testing of traditional application vs testing ML application, they will understand better.
+With this basic understanding, I like to encourage to read any articles which are available in internet about testing of traditional application vs testing ML application, they will understand better.
 I'm very much open to have any new idea, new thought on this topic from all of you.

 ## Functional Testing or E2E
  > Functional testing is also sometimes called E2E testing, or browser testing.
 They all refer to the same thing.
  > Functional testing is defined as the testing of complete functionality of some application.
 In practice with web apps, this means using some tool to automate a browser, which is then used to click around on the pages to test the application.
- >You might use a unit test to test an individual function and an integration test to check that two parts of the play nice.
+ > You might use a unit test to test an individual function and an integration test to check that two parts of the play nice.
 Functional tests are on a whole another level.
 While you can have hundreds of unit tests, you usually want to have only a small amount of functional tests.
 This is mainly because functional tests can be difficult to write and maintain due to their very high complexity.
 They also run very slowly, because they simulate real user interaction on a web page, so even page load times become a factor.
  > Because of all this, you shouldn’t try to make very fine grained functional tests.
 You don’t want to test a single function, despite the name “functional” perhaps hinting at it.
 Instead, functional tests should be used for testing common user interactions.
 If you would manually test a certain flow of your app in a browser, such as registering an account, you could make that into a functional test.
  > While in unit and integration tests you would validate the results in code, functional test results should be validated the same way as you would validate it if you were a user of the page.
 Going with the registration example, you could validate it by checking that the browser is redirected to a “thanks for registering page”.